auth-global/self-documenting-cryptography/design-documents/g3pb2.md

 salt parameter; these parameter names do not prescribe a particular usage, but they do suggest an intended usage.

-# Simplified Overview
+# Overview of the G3P

+Note that any identifier written in `UpperCamelCase` is an external parameter that must be filled in before hashing can be completed, any identifer written in `lowerCamelCase` is some intermediate or final result of the password hashing computation, and any identifier written in `ALL-CAPS` is a standard cryptographic routine or a syntax-generating routine.

+`+` is sort of a generic concatination, except when it clearly refers to integer arithmetic, but don't take concatination too literally as this section elides certain details, including some of the auxiliary inputs and all length-related padding.

+This length padding encodes the bitlength of every external argument so that one cannot create cryptographically trivial collisions by shifting bytes between them.
+The length padding often repeats (parts of) other plaintext tags as message fillers.

+Thus this section is not suitable as an implementation reference, nor is it intended to be.
+Rather, it is intended to give an accurate overview of what the overall construction looks like, so that it may be more easily understood.

 ## Iterated HMAC preprocessing

-This section elides certain details, including some of the auxiliary inputs and all length-related padding, from the construction of the G3P.
-Thus this section is not intended to be suitable as an implementation reference.

-This length padding includes the bitlength of every argument so that one cannot create cryptographically trivial collisions by shifting bytes between parameters, and often repeats other plaintext tags as message fillers.

 The key-stretching phase of the G3P is an iterated HMAC-SHA256 construction.
 The first form of key-stretching is very PBKDF2-like.[^pbkdf2-tagged-hmac]